 Their destination is punctuated by various groups who either help or hinder their progress towards the Green Man’s fate and the May Queen’s destiny.

 After a dramatic stage performance signifying the inception of summer the May Queen and Green Man spark the birth of summer by lighting a huge bonfire.
 The performance then moves into its community phase.
 All the participants congregate in a place called the Bower.
 From here the finishing movements of the festival are played out in a dance of reds and whites.
 This is also where the home comforts of warmth, food and drink are provided to the tired and often very cold performers and crew.
-A particularly intimate part of the festival also takes place in the bower.
-Members of the society who wish to strengthen the bonds of their relationship are handfasted by the May Queen and Green Man.
 The boundaries between performers and audience then fades and the festival, performers, music and audience drift off into the night, taking away the memories of a unique and special event.

 While Arthur’s Seat was, in times past, the location for Beltane celebrations, at the time of the planning of the new Beltane Festival a location was needed that was more accessible and central, while still maintaining an association with nature and the environment.
 Calton Hill also at that time had a bad reputation relating to sex and drugs and was a ‘no go’ area of the city, and part of the aim was to ‘reclaim’ that space for the local community through our celebrations.
 That Calton Hill is now a popular park for all Edinburgh residents as well as tourists is evidence of the influence that our festival has had on this picturesque space.